fdxmw/inkscape_sliceforms/README.md

    - If you previously installed an older release (`inkscape_sliceforms-installable-r0.1`), delete the old release's directory from your inkscape extensions directory, otherwise you will have multiple copies of each extension.
 4. Restart Inkscape.

-If installation in successful, there should be three new menu items:
+If installation succeeded, there should be three new Inkscape menu items:

 1. `Extensions > Sliceforms > Cylinder Templates`
 1. `Extensions > Sliceforms > Hyperboloid Templates`